yohannes911/select2/doc/select2.md

 The Select 2 protocol is a wait-free synchronization primitive.
 It can select one and only one thread from two threads.
 It can be applied to safely execute critical sections.
 It has the following features:

-**This selection protocol provides the following guaratees**:
+**The core selection protocol provides the following guaratees**:

 * **safe**: one and only one thread is selected at any time
 * **wait-free**: the selection protocol eventually terminates (ie. in finite steps)

-**Its application provides similar guarantees, it can be used to execute critical sections with the following guarantees**:
+**The application protocol provides similar guarantees, it can be used to execute critical sections with the following guarantees**:

 * **safe**: one and only one code is executed at any time (ie. does not occur parallel execution)
 * **wait-free**: each thread depends only on its code and does not depend on the other thread, hence iff the the threads own code is wait-free then the whole thread will eventually terminate

 ### Implementation ###

-The (application) protocol is implemented in both **Java** and **Scala**.
+The application protocol is implemented in both **Java** and **Scala**.

 **Both API builds upon the Java-builtin primitive: `volatile`.
 Otherwise it does not use anything else, neither `synchronization` nor `atomic` values.**

 I'm not sure whether the API is of any interest, but here are some thoughts:

-* **Soft synchronization primitive**: I'm not a system/JVM engineer hence I'm not sure, just guess that the API doesn't builds upon hardware support (ie. CAS).
+* **Soft synchronization primitive**: I'm not a system/JVM engineer hence I'm not sure, just guess that the API doesn't build upon hardware support (ie. CAS).
 Someone should verify this:-)
 * **Java 1.4 and-- support**: As far as I see the API could be extended to work with earlier Java versions prior to 1.5.
 * **Promising benchmarks**: The early benchmark results are promising:-) (see details below).